psv73/carsharing/README.md

 - Console-based application

 ## Status
-Educational project (to be further extended and refactored).
+Educational project, not yet production-ready.
+Planned for further development and refactoring.